MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/error-handling-in-xamlc-walkthrough.md

 ---
 ms.assetid: cf0d2709-21a1-4d56-9341-d4897e405f5d
+title: Error handling in XAML/C# walkthrough
-description: Learn how to catch AdControl errors in your app.
-title: Error handling in XAML/C# walkthrough ms.date: 02/18/2020
+description: Learn how to catch and handle errors from an AdControl in a XAML/C# app by following this walkthrough. ms.date: 02/18/2020 ms.topic: article
-ms.topic: article
 keywords: windows 10, uwp, ads, advertising, error handling, XAML, c#